 - If Air Canada has to make space for deadheading pilots on a route, your eUpgrade may be downgraded to the original booking class.

-The only way to secure a seat in business class is to book a seat in business class to begin with.
+The only way to secure a seat in business class with 100% certainty is to book a seat in business class to begin with.
 While relatively rare, instances of last-minute downgrading on eUpgrade requests do happen, and it’s always quite bothersome.

-Also consider that if you use eUpgrades on a cash booking, you will only be credited with Status Qualifying Miles, Segments, and Dollars as per your original booking class.
+Also consider that if you use eUpgrades on a cash booking, you’ll only be credited with Status Qualifying Miles, Segments, and Dollars as per your original booking class.
 You won’t enjoy the same earning rates as someone who booked in business class to begin with.